typhoon-kim/generate-metadata-for-md/README.md

 generateNoteList("target path");
 ```

-`note_list.json`contains note-specific information.
+`note_list.json` contains information for each note, including the following fields:

-- id: MD5 hash informatin for notes
+- id: MD5 hash of the note
-- title: name of note (file name)
+- title: Name of the note (file name)
-- route: path of note (file path)
+- route: Path of the note (file path)
-- created: datetime of creation of the note
+- created: Creation date and time of the note
-- updated: datetime of revision of the note
+- updated: Last modified date and time of the note
-- tags: tags in note
+- tags: List of tags included in the note
-- links: hyperlinks in note
+- links: Hyperlinks included in the note

-`link_list.json`has an `Obsidian Backlink` entry for all notes.
+`link_list.json` contains Obsidian backlink entries for all notes, including the following fields:

-- from: MD5 hash informatin for notes.
+- from: MD5 hash of the note
-- type: "obsidian"
+- type: ‘obsidian’
-- alias: note alias
+- alias: Note alias
-- url: path of note
+- url: Path of the note

-`tag_list.json` has a list of markdown tags for all files.
+`tag_list.json` contains the list of markdown tags for all files.

 ## 🔭 Future Features

-- [ ] **Compares hash checksums to reflect only information in notes that have been added and changed**
+- [ ] **Compare hash checksums to reflect only added or changed note information**
-- [ ] **Example creation**
+- [ ] **Create examples**
-- [ ] **Create a script**
+- [ ] **Create scripts**
-- [ ] **CommonJS, TypeScript d.ts**
+- [ ] **Support CommonJS module, TypeScript d.ts**

 ## 🤝 Contributing